speller/symmetry-test/README.md

 You can find DB schema in the `schema.sql` file.

+## Comments

+This project was created fully in modern ES syntax using classes, static fields, imports, etc. To make it working in browser and in NodeJS - webpack is used to transpile modern syntax.

+This approach have its own pros and cons for NodeJS, but I decided to do that because I'm more familiar with modern syntax (code is more simple and clear) and to keep the whole project in the same style for frontend, backend and tests.

 ## TO-DO

 - Add more unit tests (only one controller was added for demonstration).